Deni Avdija NBA Preview vs. the Magic

 Deni Avdija Insights vs. the Magic

-- This season, he's put up 10.0% of the Wizards' attempted field goals, as he's averaging 9.2 per contest.
+- This season, he's accounted for 9.3% of his team's three-pointers made, averaging 1.1 per game.

-- Avdija is averaging 2.8 three-point field goal attempts per game this season, which is 8.1% of his team's shots from beyond the arc.

-- Avdija's opponents, the Magic, have a middling offensive tempo, ranking 18th in the NBA with 102.8 possessions per game, while his Wizards rank 11th in possessions per game with 105.6.
+- Avdija's Wizards average 105.6 possessions per game, which ranks 12th among NBA teams, while the Magic have a middling offense in terms of tempo, ranking 16th with 102.9 possessions per contest.

-- Defensively, the Magic are fifth in the NBA, giving up 107.4 points per game.
+- Giving up 108.1 points per game, the Magic are the fifth-ranked squad in the NBA on defense.

-- On the glass, the Magic have given up 39.5 rebounds per game, which is best in the league.
+- Conceding 38.9 rebounds per game, the Magic are the best team in the NBA.

-- The Magic are the second-ranked team in the league, conceding 22.7 assists per game.
+- The Magic are the second-ranked team in the league, giving up 23 assists per contest.

-- The Magic are the eighth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per contest.
+- Looking at 3-pointers, the Magic have allowed 11.6 makes per game, sixth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!